 - Mortgage brokers can access lenders that deal exclusively with mortgage brokers, like a private lender or monoline lender.
 You lose these opportunities by working with traditional financial institutions.

 - Working with a broker saves time and money and protects your credit score.
 It not only takes time to apply to multiple lenders but each application is a hard credit check on your overall score.
 Too many credit checks in a short time span can lower your credit score.
 A mortgage broker usually only needs to pull your credit score once.

 - Your broker is an unbiased negotiator working on your behalf to get a better mortgage rate for you.
 Your local bank will never be able to match or beat the interest rate a mortgage broker can offer and you can save thousands of dollars in interest savings.

-- A mortgage broker’s fee is usually paid directly by the lender.
-You may need to pay a fee if the lender who refuses to pay broker fees, but your broker will notify you in advance.
+- A mortgage broker fees are usually paid directly by the lender.
+You may need to pay a fee if the lender refuses to pay the mortgage broker fees, but your broker will notify you in advance.